 Parameter Entity/Actor Specification Tracer Injection Time Technologist The time of amyloid tracer injection shall be entered into PET scanner console during the acquisition.
-Tracer Uptake Time: Technologist The Technologist shall ensure that the tracer uptake time for the baseline scan is within the acceptable range for the specific radiotracer (see Tracer Uptake Table in Section 3.2.1.1).
-When repeating a scan on the same subject, especially in the context of therapy response assessment, the Technologist shall apply the same time interval used at the earlier time point ± 5 minutes.
+Tracer Uptake Time÷ Technologist The Technologist shall ensure that the tracer uptake time for the baseline scan is within the acceptable range for the specific radiotracer (see Tracer Uptake Table in Section 3.4.1.13.2.1.1).
+When repeating a scan on the same subject, especially in the context of therapy response assessment, the Technologist shall apply the same time interval used at the earlier time point (as closely as possible and not more than ± 5 minutes).